Akiyatamashii/discord-bot-rs/README.md

 Pull requests are welcome to improve this project.
 For major changes, please open an issue first to discuss what you would like to change.

+## Version

+Current version: 0.7.0

+### Changelog

+- 0.7.0: Added new features (please specify the new features)
+- 0.6.1: Previous version

 ## License

 This project is licensed under the [MIT License](LICENSE).